New York Pitch Conference Faculty

 Emilia Pisani is an assistant editor at Gallery Books (Simon & Schuster), where she specializes in quality women's fiction, general fiction, historical fiction, voice-driven and commercial memoir, and pop culture.
 A graduate of the University of Virginia, she worked as an English teacher in France before joining S&S in 2008.

-Michelle Richter has worked with bestselling authors including Tom Perrotta, Alisa Valdes-Rodriguez, and Ian K. Smith, MD and with authors well-known in other media such as Paul Anka; Albert Brooks; and Kourtney, Kim and Khloe Kardashian on fiction and on nonfiction topics.
+Michelle Richter is now an agent at Foreword Literary Agency.
+A former editor, she has worked with bestselling authors including Tom Perrotta, Alisa Valdes-Rodriguez, and Ian K. Smith, MD and with authors well-known in other media such as Paul Anka; Albert Brooks; and Kourtney, Kim and Khloe Kardashian on fiction and on nonfiction topics.
 She's seeking book club fiction, literary fiction, and well-crafted women's commercial fiction, as well as thrillers and mysteries, specifically amateur sleuth, police procedurals, and smart cozies.
 She loves memoir and biography: the subjects don't have to be famous people but do have to have a story that needs to be told.
 She also has a soft spot for books in and about Boston/Massachusetts, Ireland, and Russia.
 Michelle has a Masters of Science in Publishing from Pace University.

 Peter Senftleben is an Assistant Editor at Kensington Publishing.
 He is interested in a wide variety of fiction and actively looking for mainstream and women's fiction, mystery, suspense/thriller, urban fantasy, paranormal and contemporary romance, romantic suspense, as well as erotic romance, gay fiction, and new adult fiction.